meetuparchive/cliff/README.md

 ## 🥰 features

-* ♻️visible and predictable infrastructure deployment outcomes
+* 🏗️visible and predictable infrastructure deployment outcomes
 * 👩‍💻optimized for human DX

 ## 🤔 about